Combatting Fraud: Money Wiring Scams

 Scammers are excellent at gathering personal details to accurately impersonate another person for the purpose of a scam.
 The scammer may seem adamant or pushy that they need the wire transfer completed immediately because of an emergency or deadline.

 If you’re feeling pressured or something seems off, listen to your gut.
 After all, it’s always better to be safe than sorry.
-You can read about identifying wire transfer scams other similar scams here and more about protecting yourself from scammers here.
+You can read more about identifying wire transfer scams and other similar scams here.